pauliacomi/pyGAPS/docs/manual/modelling.rst

 it contains the same common methods.
 Some slight differences exist:

     - ModelIsotherms do not contain the ``data`` function, as they contain no data.
-      Instead the user can access the ``branch`` property, to get a dictionary of the calculated model parameters.
+      Instead the user can access the ``model.params`` property, to get a dictionary of the calculated model parameters.

     - The ``loading`` and ``pressure`` functions will return equidistant points over the whole range of the isotherm instead of returning actual datapoints.

-    - The ``pressure_at`` function has to return an inverse of the internal model.
-In certain cases, this is infeasible.
+    - While loading is calculated directly in most cases, in others it has to be computed using numerical fitting methods.
+Depending on the model, the minimisation may or may not converge.

 .. _modelling-compare: